Why Dollar General Corporation (DG)’s Most Recent Report Reveals Some Hints About Its Future

 DG’s Market Performance

-DG stocks went down by -0.69% for the week, with a monthly jump of 0.25% and a quarterly performance of 7.69%, while its annual performance rate touched 15.54%.
-The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 2.49% for Dollar General Corporation.
-The simple moving average for the period of the last 20 days is -6.81% for DG stocks with a simple moving average of -0.56% for the last 200 days.
+DG stocks went down by -5.16% for the week, with a monthly drop of -2.29% and a quarterly performance of 0.56%, while its annual performance rate touched 13.04%.
+The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 2.74% for Dollar General Corporation.
+The simple moving average for the period of the last 20 days is -3.30% for DG stocks with a simple moving average of 2.84% for the last 200 days.

 Analysts’ Opinion of DG

-Many brokerage firms have already submitted their reports for DG stocks, with BMO Capital Markets repeating the rating for DG by listing it as a “Market Perform.”
-The predicted price for DG in the upcoming period, according to BMO Capital Markets is $265 based on the research report published on August 15th of the current year 2022.
+Many brokerage firms have already submitted their reports for DG stocks, with Telsey Advisory Group repeating the rating for DG by listing it as a “Outperform.”
+The predicted price for DG in the upcoming period, according to Telsey Advisory Group is $270 based on the research report published on December 02nd of the current year 2022.

-Citigroup gave a rating of “Neutral” to DG, setting the target price at $258 in the report published on July 14th of the current year.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see DG reach a price target of $265.
+The rating they have provided for DG stocks is “Market Perform” according to the report published on August 15th, 2022.

-Volatility was left at 2.49%, however, over the last 30 days, the volatility rate increased by 1.80%, as shares sank -5.65% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.96% lower at present.
+Volatility was left at 2.74%, however, over the last 30 days, the volatility rate increased by 3.04%, as shares sank -2.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.57% upper at present.

 Insider Trading